duetds/date-picker/README.md

 "start": "npm-run-all copy:duet-date-picker dev"
 ```

-Once you have a copy task in place and have copied the component library over, you can put script tags similar to these in the `<head>` of your `index.html`:
+Once you have a copy task in place and have copied Duet Date Picker over, you can put script tag similar to this in the `<head>` of your `index.html`:

 ```html
 <script type="module" src="SPECIFY_YOUR_PATH/duet.esm.js"></script>